COVID-19 Travel Update

 Updated cancellation and refund policy for travel

 Airtrain is giving full refunds to customers wanting to cancel their ticket.
 To receive a refund you must notify us before the original date of travel.
 There will be no refund on a return ticket if the forward journey has commenced, or if a refund is requested on or after date of travel.
+There will be no refund if you use a promo code that is transferrable only.
 See full terms and conditions.

 Airtrain’s additional health and safety measures